Why Move To Sardinia

 A bus ticket costs $1.50 USD and can be used for up to 90 minutes.
 Petrol costs over $1.80 USD per litre, and the price is constantly rising.
 A parking lot in the city centre costs between $0.70 and $1.50 USD per hour.

 The costs of flying in and out of Cagliari vary greatly according to season and depending on the destination.
-Cagliari is well connected with mainland Italy and most of Europe thanks to Alitalia, Meridiana, Easyjet and Ryanair flights, as well as other budget airlines.
+Cagliari is well connected with mainland Italy and most of Europe.
+Thanks to Alitalia, Meridiana, Easyjet, and Ryanair flights, as well as other budget airlines, prices of flights are quite good.

-I also love doing sports and I have joined a pool, where I train 3 times per week, by paying $60.00 USD per month.
+I also love doing sports!
+I have joined a pool, where I train 3 times per week, by paying $60.00 USD per month.